Anomaly Detection in Azure Stream Analytics

 PARTITION BY <partition key>clause divides the learning and training across separate partitions.
 In other words, a separate model would be used per value of

 <partition key>and only events with that value would be used for learning and training in that model.
 For example, the following query trains and scores a reading against other readings of the same sensor only:

 SELECT sensorId, reading, ANOMALYDETECTION(reading) OVER(PARTITION BY sensorId LIMIT DURATION(hour, 1)) FROM input

-Specifies how much of the history from the current event is considered in the ANOMALYDETECTION computation.
+DURATION(<unit>, <length>)- Specifies the time interval (how far back in history from the current event) should be considered when detecting anomalies.
 See DATEDIFF for a detailed description of supported units and their abbreviations.

-Specifies a Boolean condition for the events considered in the ANOMALYDETECTION computation.
+when_clause - Specifies a boolean condition for the events considered in the anomaly detection computation.

-The function returns a Record containing all three scores as its output.
-The properties associated with the different types of anomaly detectors are called:
+The AnomalyDetection operator returns a record containing all three scores as its output.
+The properties associated with the different types of anomaly detectors are: